 Many Americans will be assessing the new tax law to determine how it might impact their charitable giving.
-The best advice is to consult with their tax advisor to consider how they can best fulfill their charitable giving goals and continue supporting the causes they care about.
+The best advice is to consult with your tax advisor to consider how you can best fulfill your charitable giving goals and continue supporting the causes you care about.
 Learn more about Tax Reform and Charitable Giving.

 The Community Foundation of Greater Des Moines offers many tools that can be very attractive tax-wise giving strategies, especially in light of the new tax law.

 - Many donors will be assessing the timing of their charitable giving as they determine if they will be itemizing their deductions under the new law.
 Many donors are considering a strategy known as “bunching” to ensure they receive the maximum tax benefits for their charitable giving.
 This strategy, coupled with the benefits of a donor advised fund through the Community Foundation, can be a tax-wise planning tool.
 Donors can “bunch” their charitable contributions into their personalized donor advised fund in one calendar year, ensuring they will have enough charitable donations to exceed the newly increased standard deduction.
 Donors can then direct the dollars in their donor advised fund over time, maintaining their previous contribution levels and timing.